 Also, it's not as if the government's never made an honest mistake with its emergency broadcast system.
 Remember in January when this happened:

-While there's nothing–outside of his steadily erratic Twitter posts and his penchant for mocking the disabled–to suggest that Trump doesn't have a measured and professional disposition, people are still worried that their phones are going to be inundated with a constant stream of presidential alerts.
+Trump's steadily erratic Twitter posts and penchant for mocking the disabled have people worried that their phones are going to be inundated with a constant stream of presidential alerts.
 The fear is that if we get too many false alarms (or pointless rants), the text system will be rendered useless.
 Whether or not this happens remains to be seen, but the chances that this is the one function of his office that Trump uses responsibly seems unlikely.